 Creative looping

-Wednesday 30 July 2014This is more than ten years old.
+Wednesday 30 July 2014This is over ten years old.
 Be careful.

 One of the interesting things about helping beginning programmers is to see the way they think.
 After programming for so long, and using Python for so long, it’s hard to remember how confusing it can all be.
 Beginners can reacquaint us with the difficulties.